ynsta/ynsta.github.io/memory-bank/progress.md

 ## What's Left to Build

 ### Core Improvements
-1. **Navigation Enhancement**
-   - Add "Back to Tools" link in each tool
-   - Breadcrumb navigation
-   - Tool categories/tags

-2. **Tool Template**
-   - Create starter template for new tools
-   - Include all theme styles
-   - Standard structure and meta tags

-3. **Search Functionality**
+1. **Search Functionality**
-   - Search tools by name
+   - Search tools by name.
-   - Filter by category
+   - Filter by category.
-   - Quick access shortcuts
+   - Quick access shortcuts.

+2. **Further Navigation**
+   - Breadcrumb navigation.
+   - Tool categories/tags for better organization.

 ### Tool Development Approach
 Tools are added organically based on actual needs rather than following a predetermined roadmap.
 This ensures each tool serves a real purpose and gets proper attention during development.